 I’m a bit embarrassed to admit that I chose Barnard in spite of it being a women’s college.
 At 17 I didn’t fully understand the benefits and much to my surprise (and my mother’s knowing delight), that factor ended up being the best and most transformative part of my experience.

-What aspect of the college admissions process do you most enjoy working on?
+What aspect of the college admissions and/or counseling process do you most enjoy working on?

 I imagine most find this piece to be one of the most painful, but I love helping students get organized!
 I’m tasky by nature and if I can help put some order to what otherwise can feel like an overwhelming and uncontrollable process, I’m happy.